mahendrapaipuri/ceems/website/docs/configuration/basic-auth.md

 htpasswd -nBC 10 "" | tr -d ':\n'
 ```

-This command will prompt the user to input the password and outputs the hashed password.
+This command will prompt the user to input the password and output the hashed password.
-Multiple basic auth users can be configured using username, hashed password pair for
+Multiple basic auth users can be configured using a username and hashed password pair for
 each line.

 ## TLS